dotlang/language/doc/RFE.md

 ? - can we make closure more explicit?

 ? - Review concepts.
 Are there any case where it is not a simple clear one with a basic well-defined mission?

+? - Casting for union or primitives is runtime.
+But for named types it is compile time.
+Can we use a separate notation for named types?